hardesh/old_website/_pages/about.md

 I'm currently interested in Robotics, particularly aerial robotics.
 I am also interested in the role of embedded systems in our day-to-day life.

+Apart from my technical interests, I also like to take [pictures](https://www.instagram.com/harshulk254/).
+I like to read about astronomy & astrophysics and I am into PC gaming.

 I'm looking for Undergraduate Thesis/RA opportunities in the field of Robotics from summer 2020.